 PVEN focuses on high quality foods that meet the Feeding America’s Foods to Encourage model, particularly for the foods it purchases directly.
 Where possible we try to acquire low-salt, low-fat versions of foods, and discourage less healthy contributions like Ramen and Pop-Tarts.
 That doesn’t mean that everything on PVEN’s shelves is boring – we still offer cookies and deer jerky when we can get them.

 PVEN also works closely with local farmers and food markets to bring fresh fruits, vegetables, and eggs to our clients.
-Through a partnership with Project One-Step and Second Harvest, PVEN has recently added fresh milk to the list of foods that it offers to pantry patrons.
+Through a partnerships with local farms like the Garden of Giving and Garden of Grace, PVEN has recently added fresh local produce to the list of foods that it offers to pantry patrons.

 Our hope is that our clients can utilize PVEN’s foods as a basis for many of their meals, allowing them to use their SNAP and discretionary money to purchase things like spices and supplemental foods.